casr/factor-bundle-automatic-vendor-split/README.md

 ========================================

 Small demonstration of how you automatically declare files as being vendor specific.
-In this example, we just show assume that everything in `node_modules` is vendor related but you could modify the transform function any way you see fit.
+In this example, we just assume that everything in `node_modules` is vendor related but you could modify the `threshold` function any way you see fit.

 quick start